Reg Watson: Personal life

 Watson was a private man and rarely gave interviews.
+He took a sabbatical from Grundy Productions in December 1987, after working non-stop for 14 years.
+His duties were split between other Grundy staff, including Don Battye.
 He retired in 1992 and did not produce any new television drama from then onwards.

 On 26 January 2010, Watson was appointed a Member of the Order of Australia for services to the media as a pioneer in the creation and production of serial television drama.

 On 8 October 2019, Watson died aged 93, after a short illness.
 Neighbours announced his death on their official Twitter account.
 The show's executive producer, Jason Herbison described Watson as a "pioneer of drama", while writer Bevan Lee called him "a trailblazer in Australian commercial television drama".
 Both Lee and television historian Andrew Mercado believed Watson should be inducted into the Logie Hall of Fame.